bigdatakid/mdb-101-healthcare-workshop/README.md

             "mongodb-atlas"
         );

-        // Get a reference to the fhirDb database const db = mongodb.db("fhirDb");
+        // Get a reference to the fhirDB database const db = mongodb.db("fhirDB");

         // Search by city
         function searchByCity() {